 Before you import your contacts or create a sign up form or even send your first email you should determine how to segment your contact list.

-Contacts can subscribe on forms
+Contacts can choose their subscription options on sign-up forms

 Contacts can manage their own subscriptions

 Subscriptions also appear and on the “subscription preferences” page:

 If you offer multiple types of content for your contacts to choose from - for example newsletters, product updates, event invites, special offers, etc. - then you should set these up as subscriptions on the subscriptions page.